 Admit it – you cried over a volleyball.
 We all did.

 CAST AWAY is a perfect example of not needing extraneous elements to “add excitement” to what is an extremely interesting thought experiment.
-On the island, Chuck never encountered headhunters or villains trying to tie him to any railroad tracks – not needed; during Chuck’s raft escape, no sharks or Krakens.
+On the island, Chuck never encounters headhunters or villains trying to tie him to railroad tracks – not needed; during Chuck’s raft escape, no sharks or Krakens.
 And yet, one event moves us more than any vaunted action-adventure possibly could.

 Wilson the Volleyball had by this time become more than just a conversational equal with Chuck (Chuck would speak to Wilson, wait for a reply – which only he would hear – then reply to Wilson); he was Chuck’s conscience and psychological better half.
 Before they shove off on their escape raft, as the wind howls and the rains splatter, Chuck ties Wilson to a strut and instructs him, “You don’t have to do anything – just hang on!”